-SPLC Lido ase targeted participation The Pulse Museum SD, Health & Wellbeing Services programming and a outcomes. arts / sports & hea alth development and and performance measures.
-However, KPI's and performance measures for a museum can required to ensure they meet the Council's wider needs for sport, health and wellbein only be done against historical performance as development. mance management there are no national benchmarks like those that exist for leisure centres.
-External contractors tend to take a more system to ensure the delivers the require cords, reports and that exist for leisure centres. corporate approach with less focus on lo a outcomot.
-There will be a concern that services being dynamics and nuances.
-There will be a con- cern that services being managed by managed by external organisation to the will not consider local Council will not consider local stakeholders. tion can be clear in the However, the specification can be clear in the outputs required an outputs required and many partnerships have ormalise and ensure local 'Stakeholder Boards' developed to local input into the production and de envery of services. formalise and ensure local input into the production and delivery of services.
-External organisation ns have extensiv e stakeholder and production and delivery of services. cluding via their website External organisations have extensive and social media, o stakeholder and customer engagement forums, all of which strategies, including via their website and specifications. social media, on-line surveys, customer and club forums, all of which can be specified be managed through within the specifications. procedures.
-Howev and contract change Any change to service priorities can be implications if the c managed through the annual service planning langee are buoin process and contract change procedures.
-Currently, SPLC is struggling to read h people classed as However, this can have explicit financial advantaged and hard to implications if the changes are business reach people in soc critical. roup the Council would need to set out clea The Museum in the Park could be 'tested' as specification.
-The of benchmarks at attra part of outsourced option to ascertain whether there would be added value and if it could be s and female users. operated at an improved financial position whilst meeting outcomes.
+SPLC Lido se targeted participation The Pulse Museum SD, Health & Wellbeing Services programming and ar 57.5 and performance measures.
+However, KPI's required to ensure they meet the Counci outcomes. and performance measures for a museum can wider needs for sport, health and wellbei only be done against historical performance as development.
+The Council can imp there are no national benchmarks like those system to ensure the ords, reports and that exist for leisure centres.
+External contractors tend to take a more delivers the required l outcomes. corporate approach with less focus on lo T I (1 1 There will be a concern that services being dynamics and nuances.
+There will be a conce managed by external organisation to the external organisation Council will not consider local stakeholders. outputs required and ion can be clear in the However, the specification can be clear in the outputs required and many partnerships have 'Stakeholder Boards local 'Stakeholder Boards' developed to local input into the pr formalise and ensure local input into the local imput into the pi oddellon and de ivery of services. production and delivery of services.
+External organisation ns have extensive e stakeholder and production and delivery or delivinger. uding via their website External organisations have extensive and social media, on stakeholder and customer engagement forums, all of which of strategies, including via their website and specifications. • social media, on-line surveys, customer and club forums, all of which can be specified Any change to service within the specifications. the annual service p procedures.
+Howeve Any change to service priorities can be implications if the ch anges are busine ess critical. managed through the annual service planning Currently SDI C is a trugaling to roock noonle algered as process and contract change procedures.
+Currently, SPLC is s idvantaged and hard to However, this can have explicit financial implications if the changes are business reach people in socie critical. oup the Council would ontioui. need to set out clear The Museum in the Park could be 'tested' as specification.
+The ce part of outsourced option to ascertain whether benchmarks at attract there would be added value and if it could be people aged under 6 operated at an improved financial position whilst meeting outcomes.